 Gadgets – Manage Gadgets on the desktop

 Notifications – Pop up if an event occurs

 Settings Panel – gives instant access to the Settings Panel, which replaces the various Settings sub-menus with a graphical route to the multitude of Enlightenment dialog boxes

 System Controls – opens the System menu, where you can power off your computer, put it to sleep, reboot, etc

 Window Switcher – Shows a list of client applications presently running

-More gadgets can be loaded onto your system; go to the Main menu > Settings > Modules for these.
+More gadgets can be loaded onto your system – they are located at Main menu > Settings > Modules